Empowering youth through journalism and storytelling

 The Imperial Valley Youth Voices Project seeks to empower young people by giving them the journalism skills they need to tell the often overlooked and untold stories of their lives and community.

-What concerns them?
 What matters to them?
 What are their hopes, dreams and aspirations for the future?

 The ninth largest county in the state, the Imperial Valley is located in the most southeastern corner of California, across the border from Mexico.
 The problems of poverty, unemployment and poor health rank high.
 Yet, behind the grim statistics, is a thriving, engaged Latino community that cares deeply about the well-being and education of its children and youth.
 Not surprisingly, given these two realities, Imperial Valley youth report that they sometimes fear that their future opportunities are limited.